ioquatix/jquery-syntax/README.md

 jQuery.Syntax is a light-weight client-side syntax highlighter, which dynamically loads external dependencies (JavaScript & CSS) when required.
 It uses jQuery to make it cross-browser compatible and to simplify integration and integration with other systems.

+## Motivation

+jQuery.Syntax was built at a time when syntax highlighting on the web was a bit of a mess - browser incompatibilities and limitations made it hard to do the right thing consistently.
+Rather than a single definition of "good", presenting code nicely in a browser was dictated by a set of trade-offs.

+At the time, syntax highlighters were often all-or-nothing - this made it cumbersome for sites that only had a few pages with code on them. jQuery.Syntax was designed from the ground up to use dynamic loading of assets when required.
+On top of that, the implementation was built using a profiler and is fairly efficient.

+It's a good library and it's fast, that's why I continue to maintain and develop it.

+### Isn't jQuery big?

+Your right, small is pretty subjective.

+jQuery as a dependency is based on a design from 2012.
+When browsers were a bit less "compatible", this was a good trade-off.
+These days, it could probably be removed, but it isn't worth the effort and for me personally it's a zero-cost dependency since I use it anyway on most of my sites.

+The library is modular and only loads exactly the CSS and JS required.
+The minimised and gzipped library is 1.6Kbytes, this provide the top-level API and the dynamic loading functionality.

+To highlight anything, you need to load the core parser and renderer code.
+It's 4.1Kbytes minified and gzipped.
+The CSS and Script files are tiny, most less < 1Kbyte, per language.

+### Compared to xyz?

+All syntax highlighters are pretty good these days.
+But, there are some key differences worth considering:

+- How much does it load by default, even when not highlighting anything?
+- How efficient/fast is it when highlighting code?
+- How does line wrapping work?
+- Can you embed `<span>` and `<a>` elements?
+- Can it handle embedded code (e.g. JavaScript inside HTML)?
+- Is it easy to install?
+- Is it easy to customize?

 ## Installation

 jQuery.Syntax is easily installed using bower.